JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### A Giant among Us

 <param ve-entity eid="Q171497" aliases="Helianthus annuus" title="sunflower">
 _Helianthus annuus_ (common sunflower) holds a special status in the plant kingdom.
 Highly valued for its edible seeds and seed oil, the species is among a small number of crop plants to have been domesticated in North America.
-The cultivated annual sunflower is also a popular ornamental, renowned for its yellow flower head with a round disk, strong unbranched stem, and imposing height.
+The cultivated annual sunflower is also a popular ornamental, renowned for its yellow flower head with a round disk, robust unbranched stem, heart-shaped leaves, and imposing height.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/4/40/Sunflower_sky_backdrop.jpg" title="Sunflower, attributed to Iampinkavocado, CC Attribution-Share Alike 4.0 International">

 Indeed, _Helianthus annuus_ can grow freestanding up to sixteen feet tall—a trait exaggerated for comedic effect in this botanical illustration.
 Through the unexpected addition of a greyhound to this plant portrait, the artist emphasizes the sunflower’s supersized, if not menacing, proportions.
 Like that giant flower, _H. annuus_ looms large in the plant world and our cultural imagination, so large that we often fail to bring curiosity to our engagements with the plant and the [genus sunflower](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:30000729-2).
 Instead, it is all too easy for us to essentialize the sunflower by assuming that every member of the genus has a single, golden blossom perched on an unbranched stem.
 Such cultural myths have often shaped or been shaped by visual representations of the plant, particularly depictions of _H. annuus_.